 Add a Create List Item action

 The final action is Create List Item, which you will find in the Libraries and Lists toolbox category.
-Drag and drop the Create List Item onto the canvas, on the right-hand side of the Conditional Branch.
+Drag and drop the Create List Item onto the canvas, on the left-hand side (Approved side) of the Conditional Branch.

 In the Target List field, select the Leave Calendar.
 Once a leave request has been approved, the leave dates will be entered in this calendar.

 In the Title field, select Workflow Context, and then Initiator.
 We also want to coerce the Initiator output to appear as the Display Name.
 Click on the orange fx to the right of the Initiator menu.

 Select the Display Name format and then Ok.

 In the Start Time field, select List Lookup, and then Start Date in the Field menu.
 In the End Time field, select List Lookup, and then End Date in the Field menu.